-

 England

-England, you can download and print off an HC1 form as well as order one to be posted to you on the NHS Low Income Scheme webpage to do this.
+You can apply online for the NHS Low Income Scheme.
+You can also download and print off an HC1 form as well as order one to be posted to you, find more information on the NHS Low Income Scheme webpage to do this.

 Scotland

-You can download and print off an HC1 using the link above.
+You can apply online for the NHS Low Income Scheme.
+You can download and print off an HC1 using the same link.

 A form can also be obtained at pharmacies, GP practices, Citizens Advice Scotland offices and Job Centre Plus offices.